-Queen's death: Govt considers public holiday as Australia confirms 'day of mourning'
+Queen's death: Govt considering public holiday

-Cabinet will consider options for a NZ memorial service and a public holiday to honour the Queen at its meeting tomorrow, a Government spokesperson said.
+Cabinet will meet tomorrow to consider options for a NZ memorial service and a public holiday to honour the Queen, a Government spokesperson said.

 The statement comes after Australian Prime Minister Anthony Albanese confirmed Australians will be given a day off to mark Queen Elizabeth's death.